Why are Transactivists hostile to Radical Feminists?

 It seems to me that most Radical Feminist accounts of the recent emergence of 21st century trans-ideology tend to blame the corporate interests of big pharma in promoting gender transition.
 So far so good.
 No doubt this is correct as far as it goes.
 But it doesn’t explain its rapid adoption and acceptance of a movement that challenges the rights of women.
 Two recent articles (there may be others I am not aware of) go further in tracing a causal link between neoliberalism and trans-ideology.

 The second is an article just published by Renee Gerlich that develops Naomi Klein’s ‘shock doctrine’ from her book Disaster Capitalism to account for the rise of trans ideology.
-Gerlich brilliantly extends Klein’s structural analysis showing that the emergence of trans-ideology coincides with the rise of neoliberalism from the 1970s on rising to a crescendo in the last few years.
-I agree with Gerlich that the attacks of neoliberal capitalism on women over this period were disproportionate and devastating.
+Gerlich extends Klein’s structural analysis showing that the emergence of trans-ideology coincides with the rise of neoliberalism from the 1970s on rising to a crescendo in the last few years.
+Gerlich point out that the attacks by neoliberal capitalism on women over this period were disproportionate and devastating.
 As a result more women sought refuge from these attacks in changing their gender.
-The motivation of men to change their gender is less clear but creates the conditions for a new form of male violence against women.
+The motivation of men to change their gender is less clear but nevertheless creates the conditions for a new form of male violence against women.
 Gerlich’s view supports the reality that trans-people were and are clearly trying to escape neo-liberal oppression which would, following Klein, require an organised fight back against the shock doctrine.
 That seems to be the message that trans-ideology is promoting as it refuses to join women in fighting the historical and material causes of gender oppression and instead demonises those most able to lead that fight.